If you signed up to be a textbook volunteer, you will receive a letter in the mail.

 INTERLIBRARY LOAN: Temecula Public Libraries to CHS school library; ask the library staff how to sign up

-PUMA READERS CLUB: Meet other Pumas who like to read, Mondays, Room 427, see club calendar
+PUMA READERS CLUB: Meet other Pumas who like to read, check us out on the Puma Readers page

 TEXTBOOK LOAN SHELF: use your ID to borrow a textbook in the library and get that homework done early!